jaytimm/american-political-data-and-r/README.md

 -   Silent: 1928-1945
 -   Greatest: &lt; 1928

-> For good measure, we provide a more detailed classification of Boomers --- lumping folks born post-WWII with those born in the ~sixties is a problem for me.
+> For good measure, we provide a more detailed classification of Boomers --- lumping folks born post-WWII with those born in the ~Sixties is a problem for me.
 So, (a) Boomers-proper 1946-1954 & (b) [Generation Jones](https://en.wikipedia.org/wiki/Generation_Jones) 1955-1964.

 ``` r
 gens115 <- csusa_house_dets %>%